The Best Places to Do Photography in Pennsylvania

 Arizona – Best photography hot spots

 Monument Valley is one of the highlights of Arizona, a must-visit destination if you are interested in the culture and landscape of the Navajo Nation.
-Just four miles outside Page, AZ, you will find this epic photo spot is worth visiting during sunsets and sunrises…and in the daylight, too.
-From the famous photographer’s location in Page, Arizona, you can capture some great photos of the Colorado River in a dramatic view.
+Just four miles outside Page, AZ, you will find this epic photo spot worth visiting during sunsets, sunrises, and daylight.
+In Page, Arizona, you can capture some great photos of the Colorado River in a dramatic view.

 The Petrified Forest National Park is located in eastern Arizona; less than two hours drive south of Canyon de Chelly is Petrified Forest National Park.
-Photographers traveling here will not lack epic landscape photography opportunities, and I believe Petrified Forest is one of the most underrated locations in Arizona.
+Photographers traveling here will not lack epic landscape photography opportunities.
+The Petrified Forest is one of the most underrated locations in Arizona.